cockroachdb/cockroach-cloud-sdk-go/docs/CustomerManagedEncryptionKeysApi.md

 Enable CMEK for a cluster

-Can be used by the following roles assigned at the organization or cluster scope:
+Can be used by the following roles assigned at the organization, folder or cluster scope:
 - CLUSTER_ADMIN
 - CLUSTER_OPERATOR_WRITER